Stat184-Fall2025/Sec03_FP_RimjhimMitra/README.md

 ## Data Sources and Acknowledgements

-The data from this project was obtained from the World Bank database (specifically the World Development Indicators database).
+The data from this project was obtained from the World Bank database (specifically the https://databank.worldbank.org/source/world-development-indicators).

 ## Current Plan